karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

   - Add country to columns and sub-category to rows
   - Add sales to label and color
   - Change the chart type in the marks pane to square

+- Bubble Chart
+  - Change the chart type in the marks pane to circle
+  - Add sales to size
+  - Add sub-category to detail, profit to colour, category to label

+- Stacked Bubble Chart
+  - Change the chart type in the marks pane to circle
+  - Add sales to size
+  - Add country to color
+  - Add Order id to detail

+- Map